tinybirdco/zero-to-tinybird/content/query-patterns.md

 # Query patterns

 A collection of SQL patterns.
-A WIP!
+An evolving WIP...